-But this build-up doesn't happen automatically, so you should see your doctor a good 6-8 weeks before you travel to an infected area.
+For vaccines to be effective, you may need to get them weeks before you travel, so make sure you see your doctor a good 6-8 weeks before you visit an infected area.
 Some vaccinations take several weeks to become effective.

 This information will at least help you get started.
 A word of caution – some of these vaccinations are not safe if you’re pregnant so make sure you tell your doctor if you are, even in the earliest stages.

-There are three kinds of vaccines for travel: routine (which you should have had as a child), advisable (if you’re traveling to countries that have the disease) and mandatory (you’ll need it before they let you into the country).
+There are three kinds of vaccinations for international travel: routine (which you should have had as a child), advisable (if you’re traveling to countries that have the disease) and mandatory (you’ll need it before they let you into the country).